 - WORKER'S COMPENSATION.
 Employees of The University of Texas System are provided Worker's Compensation coverage under a self-insuring, self-managed program as authorized by Chapter 503, Texas Labor Code.

 - MEDICAL MALPRACTICE.
 For the acts or omissions of its physicians, each institution of The University of Texas System is self-insured pursuant to The University of Texas System Professional Medical Liability Benefit Plan, under the authority of Chapter 59, Texas Education Code.
-For non-physician employees, the UT institution has and will maintain in force during the term of its agreements adequate insurance to cover its indemnification obligations.

 Disclaimer: The materials on this website are for informational purposes only.
 It is not intended to serve as or in place of legal advice.
 Please contact the Office of General Counsel or your own legal counsel for specific advice on this topic.